-Participants in SRC’s Accreditation programs begin to experience benefits as soon as the facility and surgeon commit to pursuing the designation.
-Surgeons and facilities gain the following benefits that reinforce the value of accreditation:
+Participants in SRC’s Accreditation programs begin to experience benefits as soon as the facility and surgeon commit to pursuing their accreditation.

-- Transformative Process – Pursuing and maintaining designation can be transform the entire patient care team in a way that challenges participants to establish a systemic culture of excellence versus simply earning a certificate.
-Cultivating this excellence should not end once designation is achieved; it’s an ongoing process that promotes continued improvement and is supported by SRC’s Consultation and Education services.
+- Transformative Process – Pursuing and maintaining accredation can transform the entire patient care team in a way that challenges participants to establish a systemic culture of excellence versus simply earning a certificate.
+Cultivating this excellence should not end once accreditation is achieved; it’s an ongoing process that promotes continued improvement and is supported by SRC’s Consultation and Education services.

 - Professional Recognition and Distinction – Achieving SRC’s Accreditation demonstrates the commitment and ability of surgeons and facilities to consistently deliver the highest level of care possible and signifies they are among the best in the specialty.